tarikdzananovic/financial_platform/docs/agent-service-types.md

 Utilization
 -----------

 During creation of CTI biz should choose Biz role.

 In the case Biz selects to be Agent the Biz should be able:

 - specify list of Agent Service Types which Biz is willing to provide.
-This can be done by giving list of multiple choices from list **agent_service_types**.
-E.g. certain CTI list can be youtube ads only - deselecting facebook item in the list.
+The list is saved in CTI and named as **CTI's agent service types**.
+User interface should give the list of multiple choices from **agent_service_types**.
+E.g. certain CTI list can be youtube ads only - user will deselect facebook item in the list.

+In the case Biz selects to be Company the Biz should be able:

+- specify list of Agent Service Types which Biz is willing to consider in contract talk.
+Similar logic of multiple choice from
+**agent_service types** is applicable here.
+I.e. **CTI's agent service types** list should be created and saved in CTI object in DB.

+During Contract Talk either side can choose only one agent service type from *CTI agent service types** list.

+Also:

 - each CTI should be handled independently
 - further modification of agent_service_types should not affect already created CTIs.
+- during Contract Talk neither Agent nor Company can change list **CTI's agent service types**